mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * For example, given a graph, find (identify) all of the triangles
 * For example, given a DNA data, find genes, which are assocaited with each other

+What is Data Analytics?
+Data analytics helps individuals and organizations make sense of data.
+Data analysts typically analyze raw data for insights, patterns, and trends.

 ## Anonymization